1871fotc/1871fotc.github.io/docs/walks/index.md

     ---

-    Learn about Jewish customs and local identities.
-Visit the co‑founder of the University of Queensland Medical Faculty, a world championship wrestler, and a bush balladeer.
+    Learn about Jewish customs and local identities including ministers, soldiers, a world championship wrestler, and a bush balladeer.

 </div>